 In their analysis, B&K assume that the tree is built from left to right rather than bottom-up.
 For example, there is a stage of derivation of (35) where a partial tree for You can depend on is constructed, and another stage, corresponding to You can depend on my assistant, with only partial representation of the coordinate structure.
-While we
+While we find this part of the proposal unobjectionable and quite intuitive from the perspective of analysis (but not synthesis),20 B&K make a number of non-standard and vague assumptions about features, resulting in a rather complex analysis.

 First, features are divided into syntactic and semantic.
 The nominal EH at work in (35)-(36) may bear syntactic features (number, gender, etc.), but not semantic features (animacy, sentience, etc.).
-Second, when a coordinate structure is built, features of particular conjuncts - it is not clear whether only semantic features or all features20 - are collected into a stack, rather than a set.
+Second, when a coordinate structure is built, features of particular conjuncts - it is not clear whether only semantic features or all features21 - are collected into a stack, rather than a set.
 At any stage of the derivation the root of the coordinate structure contains the current stack.
 Third, the lack of semantic features on the EH does not mean that no features are added to the stack, but rather that a special element (feature?) "-" is added.
 Fourth, semantic features are checked "as early as possible" and, if checking fails at this vague point, derivation crashes.